The Genetic Reason Why Autistic People Repeat Themselves

 Scientists have linked many genes to autism — largely to the chances of developing autism.
 However, researchers now suspect that there are risk genes driving specific autism symptoms, including repetitive behaviors.

-The study, published today in The Journal of Clinical Investigation, looked at an ASD-associated gene known as SHANK3 in mice.
-SHANK3 might sound like a low-budget prison movie sequel, but it is actually a scaffolding protein that organizes the flow of neurons in the synapses.
-Researchers found that SHANK3-deficient mice displayed repetitive behaviors, both in regards to grooming and social interactions.
+The study, published in The Journal of Clinical Investigation, looked at an autism-associated gene known as SHANK3 in mice.
+SHANK3 might sound like a low-budget prison movie sequel, but it’s actually a scaffolding protein that organizes the flow of neurons in synapses.
+Researchers found that SHANK3-deficient mice display repetitive behaviors, both in regards to grooming and social interactions.
 This made them a suitable experimental model for studying autism.

-Past studies have looked at whether basal ganglia dysfunction is behind repetitive behaviors in individuals with autism, but results have been provided little evidence of this and could not conclude an exact cellular mechanism.
-This new research not only reveals a potential mechanism but also gives scientists a potential target to treat behavioral symptoms of ASD in the future.
+Past studies have looked at whether basal ganglia dysfunction is behind repetitive behaviors in autistic individuals, but results have been provided little evidence of this and could not conclude an exact cellular mechanism.
+This new research not only reveals a potential mechanism but also gives scientists a potential target to treating behavioral symptoms of autism in the future.
 That’s promising news that, ironically, bears repeating.

 This article was originally published on